23ewrdtf/Violin/README.md

 # Notes on making a violin.

 Below diagram of the mould is based on many online sources.
+It is based on some of my calcualtions, it's not correct and not tested.

 https://github.com/tretos53/Violin/blob/master/mold.pdf